robinmonjo/coincoin/apps/blockchain/docs/difficulty.md

 `0111 1111` : we have `1/2` chance that `sha8` outputs a 0 on the first bit (it's either 0 or 1)

-If we say at least 2 leading 0s:
+For at least 2 leading 0s:

 `0011 1111` : we have `1/2 x 1/2 = 1/4` chance that the first and second bits will be 0